scalawithcats/scala-with-cats/src/pages/monads/index.typ

 providing introductions and examples of their use.

 == What is a Monad?

 This is the question that has been posed in a thousand blog posts, with explanations and analogies involving concepts as diverse as cats, Mexican food, space suits full of toxic waste, and monoids in the category of endofunctors (whatever that means).
-We're going to solve the problem of explaining monads once and for all by stating very simply:

-> A monad is a mechanism for _sequencing computations_.
+We're going to solve the problem of explaining monads once and for all by stating very simply: a monad is a mechanism for _sequencing computations_.

 That was easy!
 Problem solved, right?
 But then again, last chapter we said functors